 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-1The force or influence that gives something its vitality or strength.‘the passionate life force of the symphony’
+1The force that gives something its vitality or strength.‘the passionate life force of the symphony’

 - ‘The term we will give to this life force within us is Vitality.’

 - ‘Water - a mysterious life force that carries dimensions impossible to penetrate - is central to the image.’

 - ‘Menstruation affects half the population, but is vastly avoided by the general public and regarded not as a life force, but as a curse.’

 - ‘Feel its vital life force obliterating anger and irritation - flowing, shaping and creating your heart's desire.’